dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 (Change first paragraph)

-The .override directive specifies that a virtual instance or static method shall be implemented (overridden), in this type, by a virtual instance or static method with a different name but with the same signature;
+The .override directive specifies that a virtual method shall be implemented (overridden), in this type, by a virtual instance method with a different name or a non-virtual static method, but with the same signature.
-the overridden and overriding virtual method must be of the same type (both must be either instance or static).
 This directive can be used to provide an implementation for a virtual method inherited from a base class, or a virtual method specified in an interface implemented by this type.
 The .override directive specifies a Method Implementation (MethodImpl) in the metadata (§II.15.1.4).